 The CX Report gathers trends related to how business now happens in the computational era.
-It will be inaugurated in March of 2020.
+It has been delayed to late May 2020 (due to the global pandemic), but the special appendix on Remote and Distributed Work is now available:

 The CX Report got started as the Design in Tech Report.